ogc1231/sushi-cult-restaurant/README.md

 ## UX & Design
 ### User Stories
-- As a user, I want to see the opening hours of the restaurant
+- As a user, I want to see the opening hours of the restaurant.
-- As a user, I want to be able to book a table
+- As a user, I want to be able to book a table.
-- As a user, I want to be able to follow the restaurant on social media
+- As a user, I want to be able to follow the restaurant on social media.
-- As a user, I want to be able to the food the restaurant makes
+- As a user, I want to be able to the food the restaurant makes.
-- As a user, I want to learn about the chef's background
+- As a user, I want to learn about the chef's background.
-- As a user, I want to able to learn about the sushi masterclass
+- As a user, I want to able to learn about the sushi masterclass.
 ### Wireframes?

 ### Colour Scheme